Table of Contents

 5. Heat of hydration

-When water is added on cement, heat is generated.
-This can affect the quality of cement because excessive hydration leads to undesired strength.
+When water is added to cement, heat is generated.
+This can affect cement quality because excessive hydration leads to undesired strength.

-6. Comprehensive Strength
+6. Strength of Cement

-Chemical Properties of Cement
+B. Chemical Properties of Cement

-If the lime is used more than 65 %; it may result in the problem of expansion.
+If the lime is used more than 65 %, it may result in the problem of expansion.

 c.
 Sulfur Trioxide